 If you are awarded financial aid, the aid will be disbursed directly to you, and you will be responsible for paying the program tuition to the University of Oregon.
 To make this happen, your home-school financial aid administrators will need to complete a "consortium agreement" with the University of Oregon.

-You or they should contact Nicole Commissiong, assistant dean for Student Affairs, at UO Law who handles such matters on our end.
+You or they should contact Sandy Weintraub, interim Assistant Dean for Student Affairs, at UO Law who handles such matters on our end.

 Once students have paid their $500 “seat deposit” and claimed their electronic Duck ID, they will have the opportunity to work with the UO Housing Office to locate appropriate accommodations.